vokimon/apunts/music/music-harmony-scales.md

 ## Harmonic Minor scales

-Heptatonic scale with one interval of 3 semitones
+Heptatonic scale an harmonic sequence 1 3 1 and a minor sequence 2 1 2 2

 	| N   | Name         | Pattern       | Transposed on C      | Rotations            |
 	|-----|--------------|---------------|----------------------|----------------------|